dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 ### <a name="toc_0"></a>1.
 Objective

 1. To create a LLM that is capable to achieving an AI task with specific dataset, the traditional ML approach would need to train a model from the scratch.
 Study shows it would take nearly 300 years to train a GPT model using a single V100 GPU card.
 This excludes the iteration process to test, retrain and retest the model to achieve satisfactory results.
 This is where Parameter-Efficient Fine-tuning (PEFT) comes in handy.
 PEFT trains only a subset of the parameters with the defined datasets, thereby substantially decreasing the computational resources and time.
-2. Experiments were carried out using the following codes to demonstrate end-to-end lifecycle of fine-tuning a Transformers-based model with specific datasets, merge, quantize it and finally inference.
+2. Experiments were carried out using CML (Cloudera Machine Learning) with the following codes to demonstrate end-to-end lifecycle of fine-tuning a Transformers-based model with specific datasets, merge, quantize it and finally inference.
 The experiments made use of `Text-to-SQL` dataset to train the model translating plain English into SQL query statement.
 With the correct prompt, the fine-tuned model should be able to produce expected results (with the correct prompt) based on the supervised learning.<br><br>
 &nbsp;a. `ft-trl-train.ipynb`: Run the code cell-by-cell to fine-tune the base model with local dataset using TRL (Transformer Reinforcement Learning) mechanism.
 Merge the trained adapters with the base model.
 Subsequently, perform model inference to validate the results.<br>
 &nbsp;b. `quantize_model.ipynb`: You may choose to quantize your model (post-training) in 8, 4, or even 2 bits using `auto-gptq` library.<br>
 &nbsp;c. `infer_Qmodel.ipynb`: Run inference on the quantized model to validate the results.<br><br>